 The world's music and film production and event management industries are large and increasingly international.
 With an increasing reliance on production services for special effects and the use of digital production technology, they have become capital intensive, with Dubai and India investing in state of the art film cities.
-Barbados cannot compete against such facilities.
-The primary opportunity for Barbados in this sector is in exporting music and video production services, based on the reputation of its music industry, the image of the island and its video production facilities.
-There may be opportunities also to export event management services based on the success of Crop Over and other events held in Barbados.
-A target of increasing exports by US\$ 7.5 million over 5 years appears feasible.
+Saint Lucia cannot compete against such facilities.
+The primary opportunity for St. Lucia in this sub-sector is in exporting music and video production services, based on the reputation of its music industry, the image of the island and its video production facilities.
+Exports in music and video production will primarily be to the CSME market, but music services could also be provided to local genre artists based outside the region.
+There may also be opportunities to export event management services based on the success of the Jazz Festival and to export through events and shows attended by tourists in the island.
+A target of increasing exports by US\$2.5 million over 5 years should be achievable.